On fairness of multi-center allocation problems: Relation to queuewise rationality

 Note that by \emph{queuewise rationality}, for each $R'_{-2}$, $\Delta_2(R_2,R'_{-2})=o_3$ and hence agent $2$ does not depend on agent $1$. $\Delta(R)=(o_2,o_3,o_1)$ and hence agent $3$ envies agent $1$.
 Since agents $1$ and $3$ are from different centers, $o_2$ belongs to agent $3$'s center, and agent $2$ with higher priority than $3$ does not depend on agent $1$, we see that agent $3$'s envy is \emph{externally justified}. $\diamond$ \end{example}

-\begin{example}[TTC with artificial endowments]\ \\ Let $e(R)\in X$ be such that for each $i\in N$, $e_i(R)=o_i(R)$.
-Let $e(R)$ be an ``artificial'' endowment allocation.
-We run the TTC algorithm with respect to $e(R)$, i.e., let each $e_i(R)$ points to $i$.
-Define the corresponding mechanism as $TTC^e$.
-This mechanism satisfies \emph{queuewise rationality} and \emph{external fairness}, but violates \emph{internal fairness}. $\diamond$ \end{example}
+\begin{example}[Two steps: SD then TTC]\ \\ Given $R$, for each center $c$, first run serial dictatorship over $O_c$ with respect to $\succ_c$: the highest-priority agent in $N_c$ picks up his most preferred object in $O_c$, the second-highest priority agent picks his most preferred object among the remaining objects in $O_c$, and so on.
+Denote the resulting allocation by $e(R)$.
+Then, let $e(R)$ be an ``artificial'' endowment allocation and run the TTC algorithm with respect to $e(R)$, i.e., let each $e_i(R)$ points to $i$.
+This two-step mechanism satisfies \emph{queuewise rationality} and \emph{external fairness}, but violates \emph{internal fairness}. $\diamond$ \end{example}

 \begin{example}[A variant of serial dictatorships]\ \\ Let $SD$ be the serial dictatorship algorithm with $\delta:1,2,3$.
 That is, agent $1$ picks up his most preferred object in $O$, agent $2$ picks up his his most preferred object among the remaining objects, and the last object is given to agent $3$.